Explore the Top Hill Destinations of India – 2025 Travel Guide with Himalayan Hikers

 Best Time: October to December

-Why Go: Everest, Lhotse, Makalu & Kanchenjunga — all visible together
+Why Go: Everest, Lhotse, Makalu and Kanchenjunga visible together.

 The Rare Himalayan Frame:

-A local guide told me, “This view may come once in a lifetime.
-But if you feel it in your heart, it lasts forever.”
+A local guide once told me, “This view may come once in a lifetime, but if you feel it in your heart it stays forever.”

 What You'll Feel: